-Beginning in 2014, applicants will receive the Homestead Exemption only if the applicant’s total income does not exceed $30,500.
-This is true for individuals turning 65 in 2014 and also for individuals that qualify as permanently and totally disabled.
+Beginning in 2014, applicants will receive the Homestead Exemption only if the applicant’s total income does not exceed an amount set by the State of Ohio.
+This is true for individuals who qualify due to age and also for individuals that qualify as permanently and totally disabled.

 Means testing only applies to those that apply for the first time in 2014 or later.
 If an applicant has previously received the homestead reduction for 2013 (2014 for manufactured and mobile homes), that person will not be means-tested.
 This is true even if the individual moves to a new residence and applies for homestead in a later year.

 Total Income is the Ohio Modified Adjusted Gross Income of the owner and spouse for the year preceding the year in which a homestead application is made.
 Gross Income includes wages, interest, dividends, rents, pensions, etc. The Ohio Modified Adjusted Gross Income is comprised of the Ohio Adjusted Gross Income (Line 3 of the Ohio Income Tax Return) plus any business income deducted on Schedule A, Line 11.